PENTTBOM: Atta's luggage

+Recovery of remains

-Linking the hijackers to al Qaeda
+Linking the hijackers to al-Qaeda

-The investigators were quickly able to link the 19 men to the terrorist organization al Qaeda, by accessing their intelligence agency files.
+The investigators were quickly able to link the 19 men to the terrorist organization al-Qaeda, by accessing their intelligence agency files.
 The New York Times reported on September 12 that: "Authorities said they had also identified accomplices in several cities who had helped plan and execute Tuesday's attacks.
 Officials said they knew who these people were and important biographical details about many of them.
 They prepared biographies of each identified member of the hijack teams, and began tracing the recent movements of the men."
 FBI agents in Florida investigating the hijackers quickly "descended on flight schools, neighborhoods and restaurants in pursuit of leads."
 At one flight school, "students said investigators were there within hours of Tuesday's attacks."
 The Washington Post later reported that "In the hours after Tuesday's bombings, investigators searched their files on [Satam] Al Suqami and [Ahmed] Alghamdi, noted the pair's ties to [Nabil] al-Marabh and launched a hunt for him."

 On September 27, 2001, the FBI released photos of the 19 hijackers, along with information about the possible nationalities and aliases of many.

 On the day of the attacks, U.S. intelligence agencies also intercepted communications that pointed to Osama bin Laden.
 It was quickly asserted that Osama bin Laden was responsible for the attacks, and other suspects were ruled out.
 Although he denied the attacks at first, Osama bin Laden later admitted full and sole responsibility for the attacks in a video tape.